- Name: Professor Vada Lindsey, Associate Dean for Enrollment and Inclusion

 One of my roles as the associate dean for enrollment and inclusion is to help the Law School recruit a diverse class.
 Dialogue among people with different perspectives provides immeasurable benefits for the entire law school community.
 It expands perspectives and creates an environment where people learn and grow from others with different views, interests, and backgrounds.

 Another of my responsibilities is to advance the Law School’s goal of creating an inclusive environment for all members of our community.
 It is important that the Law School provide an environment where all students can succeed irrespective of their backgrounds.
 This is a collaborative effort.
 I work closely with Dean Kearney, the Law School’s Office of Student Affairs, and the faculty Diversity Committee, chaired by Professor Ellis, in our collective effort to provide a welcoming experience for all members of our diverse student body.
 I routinely meet with members of our affinity groups to listen to them and to learn from them.
-While I have administrative responsibility, I consider our students colleagues in our effort to create a welcoming environment for everyone.
+While I have administrative responsibility, I consider our students as colleagues in our effort to create a welcoming environment for everyone.

 Resources and Reporting Bias Incidents